SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 A proper white balance is characterized by the whites in an image truly being the color white.

 For instance, in an improper white balance, the whites may have tints of yellow, green, red, or some other color.
 White balance’s formal definition is the process of gathering the accurate colors for the light that is available.
 Your camera may come with a white balance menu and an auto white balance feature.

+Feedback example: "Jason's shirt seems a little too yellow, can we check the white balance?"

 ### 15. Audio - Sync